desousar/sfes/README.md

 - [Solve the circuit](#solve-the-circuit)
 - [Calculate equivalent sources](#calculate-equivalent-sources)
 - [Advanced solving, how does it work](#advanced-solving-how-does-it-work)

-***
+---

-Available as a GitHub Page: https://desousar.github.io/sfes/
+Available online as a GitHub Page: https://desousar.github.io/sfes/

 This web-application allows to solve electronic circuits.
 Currently only Direct Current (DC) circuits are supported.

 ### Creation of a circuit

 You have the electronic components present in DC (same order as on the picture):

 - of course Wires to link these components
 - Nodes
 - Terminal